 The First Annual Ellen’s Run attracted more than 500 participants and raised more than $62,000—an astonishing success for a first-time event.
 By the third year, the amount of money raised had more than doubled.
 By its fourth year, Ellen's Run had become the largest race on the South Fork, with nearly 900 registered participants.
 As we approach our 19th year, we have grown to over 1,000 participants and have awarded more than $3.2 million in grants.

 Julie Ratner, Chair

 - Louis Avento, M.D., medical oncologist, Eastern Long Island Hematology and Oncology

-- Deborah Axelrod, M.D., Director of Clinical Breast Services and Breast Surgery and Medical Director of Community Cancer Outreach at NYU’s Langone Medical Center
+- Deborah Axelrod, M.D., Director of Clinical Breast Surgery and Community Outreach at NYU Langone Medical Center

-- William Brancaccio, M.D., Chairman of Radiology, Southampton Hospital
+- William Brancaccio, M.D., Radiologist at Southampton Hospita

-- Kathleen Foley, M.D., Attending Neurologist in the Pain and Palliative Care Service at Memorial Sloan-Kettering Cancer Center
+- Kathleen Foley, M.D., Chair, Society of Memorial Sloan-Kettering Cancer Center

 - Juan Gargiulo, M.D., Medical Director, East End Pain Management Center, Southampton, NY

 - Edna Kapenhas, MD., Medical Director of The Ellen Hermanson Breast Center at Southampton Hospital